US-ELRR/elrr-infrastructure/README.md

 Intended use of this code is that a user could reference the steps below, including the associated scripts within this repository, to build a ELRR application within their own environment.
 The build for ELRR consists of the following components:

+Each component contains its own file and README for installation / configuration within their respective folder in the `src` folder.

 - ELRR Portal
 - xAPI Gateway
 - ELRR Database
 - ELRR Staging Database
 - DATASIM (for testing)
 - Jenkins

-Each component contains its own file and README for installation / configuration within their respective folder in the `src` folder.
+PATHS:
+Database: US-ELRR/elrr-infrastructure/src/postgres/
+US-ELRR/elrr-infrastructure/src/jenkins/
+US-ELRR/elrr-infrastructure/src/datasim/

 ## Capabilities and limitations